coralproject/shelf-poc/README.md

 If you want to create dummy data for testing:

-  1. Build the `dummy` binary by executing `go build` [here](dummy), OR build a Docker image including the binary using the [Makefile](dummy/Makefile).
+  1. Build the `shelfdummy` binary by executing `go build` [here](shelfdummy), OR build a Docker image including the binary using the [Makefile](shelfdummy/Makefile).
 Note, you would likely want to change the tags of the docker image to build locally or push up to the docker registry of your choice.
-  2. Copy the [dummy.env](dummy/dummy.env) file to `/etc` and modify it according to where `sponged` is installed and how many documents you want to generate.
+  2. Copy the [dummy.env](dummy/shelfdummy.env) file to `/etc` and modify it according to where `sponged` is installed and how many documents you want to generate.
-  3. Run `dummy` (or the Docker image if you built it).
+  3. Run `shelfdummy` (or the Docker image if you built it).
 When this executes, it will:
     - Generate dummy items including assets, comments, and users in the proportions 5%, 80%, and 15%, respectively.
     - For each of the generated items, send the item to `sponged`, where `sponged` will format, verify, and store the item along with inserting the item and any relevant relationships into the Cayley graph DB.